erasmus-without-paper/ewp-specs-api-omobilities/endpoints/update.md

    request methods.

- * The body of the request MUST contain a raw XML element described in the [request.xsd](request.xsd) schema.
+ * The body of the request MUST contain a raw XML element described in the [update-request.xsd](update-request.xsd) schema.
 The request SHOULD also contain a matching `Content-Type` header (such as `text/xml`).

    (This endpoint is **NOT** using the regular `application/x-www-form-urlencoded` request format which most of other EWP endpoints do.)

- * The are various types of update requests described in the [request.xsd](request.xsd) schema.
+ * The are various types of update requests described in the [update-request.xsd](update-request.xsd) schema.
 The server is NOT REQUIRED to support all of them.
 Clients MUST check if the server supports certain type of update request before sending it.

  * The server is REQUIRED to publish the list of supported update requests in its [manifest entry](../manifest-entry.xsd).